marthablass/webmark/README.md

-Welcome to the Gomix Template 1
+A WEBSITE TO MANAGE YOUR WEBMARKS
 ==============================

-A starter project for learning Gomix
+A starter project for learning GLITCH